-We will pick you up from your hotel at 8am in our private van to start our adventure.
-Our first stop is at the Large White Statue on top of the hill, called Cristo Blanco which is lit up 24 hours a day looking over Cusco.
-There, we start our tour at the Fortress of Sacsayhuaman (Not Sexy woman), with its impressive Inca Military construction, which was built to protect the city from invaders.
-Then, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are on the way to Pisac in the Sacred Valley.
+Your guide will pick you up from your hotel at 8 am in our private van to start our adventure!
+Our first stop is at the famous white statue above Cusco called Cristo Blanco, which is lit up 24 hours a day, watching over the city.
+There, we start our tour at the Fortress of Sacsayhuaman, with its impressive Inca military construction, built with giant stones, some of which weigh up to 128 tons!
+Then, we explore the archeological sites of Q’enqo, Puka Pukara, and Tambomachay, which are on the way to Pisac in the Sacred Valley.

-Then, we head to the colorful market of Pisac, in the quaint Inca Village that is famous for its being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
-At the colorful Inca market in Pisac, you will be able to appreciate a mixture of colors and Inca Culture and Tradition.
-You will have plenty of opportunities to test your bartering skills, interact with the local artisans and purchase their hand-made souvenirs.
-You will discover Alpaca goods of all types, such as sweater, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
-Be sure to try out fresh made pizza and empanadas made en large old fashion Inca ovens.
-There, you can stop for lunch and try out all of the local food.
-We will return to Cusco around 4 or 5pm in the evening.
+At the colorful market of Pisac we explore the Inca Village that is famous for it being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
+There you will be able to appreciate a mixture of colors, Inca culture, and traditions.
+If you feel like buying something, you will have plenty of opportunities to test your bartering skills, interact with the local artisans, and purchase their hand-made souvenirs.
+You will discover Alpaca goods of all types, such as sweaters, shawls, hats, gloves, spreads, woven textile rugs, local silver jewelry, decorations, alpaca rugs, artwork, and trinkets of all types.
+Be sure to try the homemade pizza and empanadas made in large old fashioned Inca ovens.
+Here, we will take some time for lunch and try out all of the local food.
+We will return to Cusco at approximately 4 or 5 pm.

-The Incas viewed Cusco as having a puma shape and Sacsayhuaman was the head.
+The Incas designed Cusco in the shape of a puma, with Sacsayhuaman as the head.
 Sacsayhuaman is still used today for the Inti Raymi festival held to celebrate the winter solstice on the 24th of June.

-The site of Q’enqo (meaning ‘maze’ in quechua) contains the very impressive hand-carved stones.
-There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
-There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
-Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of lamas, and mummifications of buried people have been discovered.
+The site of Q’enqo (meaning ‘maze’ in Quechua) contains many impressive hand-carved sections of bedrock.
+Everywhere carvings have been identified of llamas, condors, and snakes.
+There are many zigzag grooves on top of the natural rock, probably used for pouring sacrificial chicha (a local fermented beverage made from corn).
+Below the rock, there are a number of caves and passageways, an altar which was used for the sacrifices of lamas.
+In the caves, mummifications of buried people have been discovered by archeologists!

-Puka Pukara is translated to ‘the red fortress’ in quechua.
-This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose but theorize that it could have been used to protect the water source at Tambomachay.
+Puka Pukara is translated to ‘the red fortress’ in Quechua.
+This is a small site, and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
+Some archeologists theorize that it could have been used to protect the water source at Tambomachay.

-The name means “place of rest” in quechua.
-It was the royal hacienda of the Inca Yupanqui when he went to hunt in the surrounding area.
-This site was also thought to have been used as a Temple to the Water.
-There are some interesting aquaducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.
+The name means “place of rest” in Quechua.
+It was the royal residence of the Inca Yupanqui when he went to hunt in the surrounding area.
+This site was also thought to have also been used as a Temple to the Water.
+There are some interesting aqueducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.

-Pisac is very impressive and we will explore the Inca Tunnel and the largest Ancient Inca Cemetery with more than 2,000 tombs.
-Further down the mountain is the Temple Complex constructed from pink granite, featuring a sun temple, ceremonial alters, water channels and wells.
-The ruin is surrounded by agricultural terraces which blend into the natural shape of the mountain.
+The Pisac archeological site is very impressive, and we will explore the Inca Tunnel and the largest ancient Inca cemetery with more than 2,000 tombs.
+Further down the mountain is the Temple Complex constructed from pink granite, featuring a sun temple, ceremonial altars, water channels, and wells.
+The ruin is surrounded by agricultural terraces that blend into the natural shape of the mountain.

 - Pick up from your hotel